 September 20: Oregon Department of Agriculture, Basement Hearings Room, 635 Capitol St. NE, Salem, OR 97301

 November 15: Oregon Department of Environmental Quality, 3150 NW 229th Ave., Suite 150 Hillsboro, OR 97124

 PARC community member application

 PARC Public Member Application and Qualification Form

 The PARC Board accepts applications for the Community Member position even though the position may currently be filled.
-The term for the Community Member Board position is two years and will next expire June 30, 2015.
-Document
+The term for the Community Member board position is two years and will next expire June 30, 2017.
+PARC public member application